awsdocs/aws-lambda-developer-guide/doc_source/with-kafka.md

 ## Amazon CloudWatch metrics<a name="services-kafka-metrics"></a>

 Lambda emits the `OffsetLag` metric while your function processes records\.
-The value of this metric is the difference in offset between the last record written to the Kafka event source topic, and the last record that Lambda processed\.
-You can use `OffsetLag` to estimate the latency between when a record is added and when your function processes it\.
+The value of this metric is the difference in offset between the last record written to the Kafka event source topic and the last record that your function's consumer group processed\.
+You can use `OffsetLag` to estimate the latency between when a record is added and when your consumer group processes it\.

-An increasing trend in `OffsetLag` can indicate issues with your function\.
+An increasing trend in `OffsetLag` can indicate issues with pollers in your function's consumer group\.
 For more information, see [Working with Lambda function metrics](monitoring-metrics.md)\.

 ## Self\-managed Apache Kafka configuration parameters<a name="services-kafka-parms"></a>